padrig64/ValidationFramework/README.md

-Simple and flexible Java validation framework mainly designed to validate user input in GUI components and provide appropriate feedback to the user.
+Simple and flexible Java validation framework mainly (but not strictly) designed to validate user input in GUI components and provide appropriate feedback to the user.

 Please refer to the [WIKI](https://github.com/padrig64/ValidationFramework/wiki) for more information.